lndecastro/AI_Literacy/tempBook2/Module_6_Context_Engineering.md

 1. **Define the Role**
    - Example: “You are a program support assistant for the FGCU AI Literacy course.”
 2. **Upload the Knowledge Base**
-   - Use the provided dataset titled _Personalized_Assistant_Example_.
+   - Use the dataset created as explained in the task above.
 3. **Set Instructions**
    - Describe the assistant’s behavior, tone, and purpose.
    - Example: “Be friendly, informative, and professional.
 Always connect responses to learning goals.”